wevote/WeVoteCordova/docs/TestingWithLocalHostFromPhone.md

 ![ScreenShot](images/NgrokConfgJs.png)

-4. Recompile your `bundle.js` to include the config changes, at this point thew Cordova app on your phone should be communicating with your local API server.
+4. Recompile your `bundle.js` in order to include the new config changes.
+At this point the Cordova app on your phone should be communicating with your local API server.

 _____